 The main function of the Oireachtas is to make new laws and amend existing laws.
-New laws start as Bills, and must be debated by the Dáil and Seanad and passed by both houses before the President can sign the bill into law.
-If the Seanad does not pass a bill, the Dáil can still enter the bill into law, but must pass a resolution bypassing the Seanad.
+New laws start as Bills, and must be debated by the Dáil and Seanad and passed by both Houses before the President can sign the bill into law.
+If the Seanad does not pass a bill, the Dáil can still enter the bill into law, but must pass a resolution declaring that the Bill is deemed to have been passed by both Houses.
 When a bill becomes law, it is known as an Act of the Oireachtas.

 The President has the power to refer a bill to the Supreme Court to seek a judgment that the law is constitutional.